stevelusi/stevelusi/README.md

 - 👋 Hi, I’m @stevelusi
-- 👀 I’m interested in ...
+- 👀 I’m interested in software engineering
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning HTML, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects
-- 📫 How to reach me ...
+- 📫 How to reach me somolusi@gmail.com
+- www.linkedin.com/in/steve-lusi-47a071237
+-

 <!---
 stevelusi/stevelusi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.